LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/cat-classes.rst.txt

 the subclass constructor.
 In the case of ``HouseCat``, the subclass constructor extends the original constructor by setting an additional property, ``name``.

+.. index:: ! no-arg constructor

-If a base class constructor takes no arguments, then the default constructor is implicitly called for you in the subclass.
+If a base class constructor takes no arguments, then the **no-argument constructor** is implicitly called for you in the subclass.
+A no-argument, or **no-arg constructor**, is just as the name implies, a constructor that takes no arguments.

 For example, we can add an additional constructor in ``Cat``: